micknikolic2/functional-grid-search-cv/README.md

 # **Functional Grid Search Cross-Validation**
-A functional, side-effect free, and monadic reimplementation of scikit-learn’s GridSearchCV.
+A functional, side-effect free, and monadic reimplementation of scikit-learn’s `GridSearchCV`.
-It comprises two major improvements: (1) the best model selection is based on the 1 standard-error rule (model-agnostic), and (2) implemented probability calibration (concerning classification models) that improves performance in production (reducing the expected calibration error) and mitigates the feature-level bias.
-For more in-detail explanation of the one-standard-error rule and expected calibration error please check 2.5 and 2.6, respectively.
+It comprises two major improvements:
+(1) model selection using the **one-standard-error rule**, and
+(2) optional **probability calibration** to reduce Expected Calibration Error (ECE) and mitigate feature-level bias.

+For detailed explanations of the one-standard-error rule and calibration, see Sections **2.5** and **2.6**.

 ---

 ## **1. Introduction**

-Hyperparameter optimization is a central component of machine learning model development.
+Hyperparameter optimization is central to machine learning model development.
-While tools such as *Scikit-Learn’s* `GridSearchCV` provide robust functionality, they rely on:
+While tools such as Scikit-Learn’s `GridSearchCV` provide powerful functionality, they rely on:

-- mutation and shared state,
+- mutation and shared state
-- implicit exception-based error handling,
+- exception-based control flow
-- object-oriented design tightly coupled to estimator interfaces,
+- tightly coupled object-oriented design
-- limited opportunities for functional composition and reasoning.
+- limited opportunities for functional composition

-This project presents a **functional and monadic reimplementation** of Grid Search, inspired by:
+This project presents a **functional and monadic reimplementation** of grid search, emphasizing:

-- functional programming principles
+- purity and referential transparency
 - explicit monadic error propagation
 - deterministic parallel execution
-- transparent model selection criteria
+- statistically grounded model selection
-- optional post-hoc **probability calibration** based on Expected Calibration Error (ECE)

-The system produces reliable, reproducible results ideal for research environments, graduate-level education, and experimental ML system design.
+- optional probability calibration

+The result is a reproducible, transparent, and mathematically principled system suitable for research, graduate coursework, and production-grade experimentation.

 ---